How To Monitor Your GPU Temperature

 HWiNFO has to be the best of the bunch, considering you can get temperature readings on almost every component in your computer.
 This includes everything from your GPU to your drives.

 Additionally, there is an option to oversee clock speeds, voltage, and even your RAM timings.
-It is also customizable, so you can easily remove the sensors you aren’t interested in.
+It is also adaptable, so you can effortlessly remove the sensors you aren’t interested in.

 That’s not all.
 Add-ons are also available for HWiNFO, for example, an add-on to use Riva Tuner’s, MSI Afterburner’s, or EVGA Precision’s On-Screen Display tool.
-There are many more add-ons for extra information and features.
+There are numerous additional add-ons for extra information and features.

 Open Hardware Monitor